dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 You have already encountered the access modifiers public and private.
 Features tagged as public can be used by any class.
 Private features can be used only by the class that defines them.
 If you don't specify either public or private, the feature (that is, the class, method, or variable) can be accessed by all methods in the same package.

 Consider the program in Listing 4.2.
 The Employee class was not defined as a public class.
-Therefore, only the other classes (such as EmployeeTest) in the same package—the unnamed package in this case—can access it.
+Therefore, only the other classes (such as EmployeeTest) in the same package — the unnamed package in this case — can access it.
 For classes, this is a reasonable default.
 However, for variables, this was an unfortunate choice.
 Variables must explicitly be marked private, or they will default to having package access.
 This, of course, breaks encapsulation.
 The problem is that it is awfully easy to forget to type the private keyword.
 Here is an example from the Window class in the java.awt package, which is part of the source code supplied with the JDK: